Chhavi2567/Fake-News-Detection/README.md

 ## Future Improvements
 - Explore more advanced models like transformers for text classification.
 - Incorporate additional features from the dataset for better predictions.

-## Contributing
-Contributions are welcome!
-If you would like to contribute, please fork the repository and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
 - The dataset used in this project was sourced from publicly available repositories.
 Special thanks to the contributors who made it accessible.